 Who can apply with the current grades?

-Applicants from the member countries of EU, OECD, CIS (СНГ), Ukraine, Georgia, IB Diploma programme or graduating with A-level exams who are graduating in the upcoming spring/summer and having their secondary school certificate issued later than the application deadline should electronically submit their most recent grade list (grades for all your high school years up until the moment of application) by the application deadline, 15 April.
-The grade list should be supplemented by an official statement from the issuing school indicating current enrolment and expected graduation date.
-Admitted candidates are required to post the certified copies of their graduation documents as soon as these have been issued (these must reach us by the end of July at the latest).
+Applicants from these countries and programmes who are graduating in the upcoming spring/summer and having their graduation documents issued later than the application deadline should electronically submit their most recent grade sheet or transcript with results for all higher secondary school years (including grades/results for the last autumn semester) by the application deadline, 15 April.
+The grade sheet or transcript should be supplemented by an official statement from the issuing school indicating current enrollment and expected graduation date.
+Admitted candidates are required to post the certified copies of their final graduation documents as soon as these have been issued.
+NB!
+Please note that certified copies and translations (if applicable) of your final official graduation documents must reach us by the end of July at the latest.

 NB!
 Applicants from other countries can only apply if they have already obtained their final graduation documents and can submit these by the application deadline, 15 April.